icfnext/prosper/README.md

 assertPageExists("/content/prosper", pageProperties)
 ```

-All `assert...` methods are detailed in the `ProsperSpec` [GroovyDoc](http://code.citytechinc.com/prosper/groovydoc/com/citytechinc/aem/prosper/specs/ProsperSpec.html).
+All available `assert...` methods are detailed in the Prosper [GroovyDoc](http://code.citytechinc.com/prosper/groovydoc/com/citytechinc/aem/prosper/specs/ProsperSpec.html).

 ### Mocking Requests and Responses

-Testing servlets and request-scoped POJOs require mocking the `SlingHttpServletRequest` and `SlingHttpServletResponse` objects.
-The `RequestBuilder` and `ResponseBuilder` instances acquired through the `ProsperSpec` leverage Groovy closures to set the necessary properties and state on these mock objects in a lightweight manner.
+Testing servlets and request-scoped supporting classes require mocking the `SlingHttpServletRequest` and `SlingHttpServletResponse` objects.
+The `RequestBuilder` and `ResponseBuilder` instances acquired through the base spec leverage Groovy closures to set the necessary properties and state on these mock objects in a lightweight manner.

 Given a Sling servlet: